seviet/landingpage/vsphere/refarch-main.md

 *__Storage__*

 It is recommended that all datastores to be used by PCF be mapped to all the hosts in the single cluster.
+Otherwise, follow the guidance from (above).

 ### Reference Approach Utilizing Multi-Datacenter